Meorna/Portfolio/README.md

 ## Documentation

-Run `npm compodoc` for a documentation.
+Run `npm run compodoc` for a documentation.
 Navigate to `http://127.0.0.1:8080`.
 The doc will automatically reload if you change any of the source files.

 ## Further help